omidbachari/rack-work/rack.md

 - -> /
 ```

 The request made it to the server!
-But it appears we got a code 500 Internal Server Error response, because WEBrick tried to call #call on our app, which is not a method available to the Nil Class.
-The error has taught us what the server is expecting.
+But it appears we got a code 500, because WEBrick tried to call #call on our app, which is not a method available to the Nil Class.
+That causes an "Internal Server Error".
+But the error has showed us what the server is expecting.
 Our app needs to be an object that has the #call method.

 Let's try to fix that in a hacky way.
 We're just going to follow the error and see where it takes us.
-When we have finished this part of the exercise, we'll stop being hacky.
+At the end of this lesson, we'll stop being hacky.
 Here is what's in **app.rb** now.

 ```
 require 'rack'